Blobfolio/brunch/README.md

 `Brunch` is a very simple Rust micro-benchmark runner inspired by [`easybench`](https://crates.io/crates/easybench).
-It has roughly a million times fewer dependencies than [`criterion`](https://crates.io/crates/criterion), does not require nightly, and maintains a "last run" state so can show relative changes benchmark-to-benchmark.
+It has roughly a million times fewer dependencies than [`criterion`](https://crates.io/crates/criterion), does not require nightly, and maintains a (single) "last run" state for each benchmark, allowing it to show relative changes from run-to-run.

 (The formatting is also quite pretty.)